 Building a better [X]: Take 2

 We had already envisioned supporting multi-source downloads all along and decided to address this shortcoming by caching shared files in the cloud.
-Now when a file was requested, we could swarm download it from both the cloud and the user’s computer improving the download speed to at least T2 and sometimes better.
-Because, we still wanted to give the sharer the feeling of instant sharing, we consciously chose to make the caching process invisible in the interface.
-Once they shared a file, we would cache the file in the background and automatically manage the cache so it would appropriately “age out” when it was no longer needed — a lot like a browser’s cache or CPU cache.
-Our motivation for thinking in terms of a temporary cache versus permanent storage stemmed from our history in server-less content distribution from the P2P world, and in turn was an optimization to lower external storage costs over time.
+Now when a file is requested, we can swarm download it from both the cloud and the user’s computer, improving the download speed to at least T2 and sometimes better.
+Because we still wanted to give the sharer the feeling of instant sharing, we consciously made the caching process invisible in the interface.
+Once they shared a file, we would cache the file in the background and automatically manage it so it would appropriately “age out” when it was no longer needed — a lot like a browser’s cache or CPU cache.
+Our motivation for thinking about a temporary cache versus permanent storage stemmed from our history in serverless content distribution from the P2P world.
+In turn, was an optimization to lower external storage costs over time.

 While this approach was an improvement over the previous one, it still had a problem of requiring the sharer’s computer to stay online until the files had been cached.
 This wasn’t a problem for some of our customers that installed the app on a dedicated file server, but it was for our freelance customers that typically used a laptop.
 Their files could potentially vanish off the network while they were driving between client sites if they hadn’t been fully cached!

 All along, we had been focusing on and optimizing for the wrong customer.
 Our customers wanted to be able to serve their customers in the best possible way.
 While they appreciated a faster workflow for themselves, they would much rather jump through hoops if that meant a better and more predictable experience for their clients.
 It took me several conversations with different customers to reach this realization.
 We were using the word “cache” right on our pricing page and most of our customers did not even know what that was…They thought they had been uploading files all along.

 This lesson is reflected in our second product’s mantra: